DeepRank/Deeprank-GNN/docs/tutorial.train_model.rst

 2. Select the target (benchmarking mode)
 ---------------------------------------------

-When using Deeprank-GNN in a bencharking mode, the target (often referred to as Y) should be provided.
+When using Deeprank-GNN in a benchmarking mode, you must specify your target (often referred to as Y).
-The target values are pre-calculated during the Graph generation step if a reference structure is provided.
+The target values are pre-calculated during the Graph generation step **if a reference structure is provided**.

 **Pre-calculated targets:**